CrunchNCrisp/draw-on-screen/README.md

 Run the development server with `yarn dev` or `npm run dev`.

-Open `http://localhost:5173/` in your browser to see the app.

 ## License

 This project is provided under the MIT license found [here](https://github.com/tldraw/vite-template/blob/main/LICENSE.md).
 The tldraw SDK is provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/main/LICENSE.md).